Hacktoberfest/hacktoberfest-2022/.github/ISSUE_TEMPLATE/report-a-bug.md

 <!-- Don't put anything inside this block, as it won't be included in the issue.

-If you are reporting a bug, please follow the following steps:
+If you are reporting a bug, please follow these steps:

 1. Fill out the template in full.
       This will help us understand the situation in which the bug occurred.

-2. Make sure not to write between the arrows, as anything there will be hidden.
+2. Make sure not to write between the arrows as anything there will be hidden.

 3. Delete this line and all above lines before posting your issue! -->